Miftahul7838/Projects_and_Scripts/README.md

 *   🌍  I'm based in New York
 *   ✉️  You can contact me at [mh8872@rit.edu](mailto:mh8872@rit.edu)
 *   🚀  I'm currently looking for a job in Cybersecurity
-*   🧠  I'm currently learning how to do vulnearbility research
+*   🧠  I'm currently learning how to conduct vulnerability research and find bugs.
 *   🤝  I'm open to collaborating on any software projects or offensive team exercises!

 <a href="https://github.com/Miftahul7838" target="_blank" rel="noreferrer"><img src="https://img.shields.io/github/followers/Miftahul7838?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>